 Graduates earning above £41,000 will be charged interest at the full rate of inflation plus 3%.

-No, students who have started their course before 2012 will not be affected by these changes provided that they remain a registered student of the University of Leeds and do not change their mode of study (eg from part-time to full-time and vice versa).
+No, students who started their course before 2012 will not be affected by these changes provided that they remain a registered student of the University of Leeds and do not change their mode of study (eg from part-time to full-time and vice versa).